 A friend of ours runs a restaurant in Richmond and he decided to run the free delivery promotion with Deliveroo.
 After a couple of weeks, he noticed the average order value had dropped and many people were ordering ridiculous orders like ‘one portion of rice’ or ‘one portion of hummus’.
 After deducting the commission and paying the fixed delivery charge on behalf of Deliveroo, he was paying the customer to eat his food (as we had surmised).
 These new customers also started complaining that the food was more expensive than the supermarket and took 30-40 minutes to arrive (the standard delivery time).
 He naturally replied that if the person wanted something quick from the supermarket, they should pop out and pick it up themselves and not order from a restaurant which has a completely different cost profile.

 He cancelled Deliveroo’s offer and went back to receiving normal orders from them and happy customers.

-Deliveroo are understandably worried and have asked for a conference call with us to try to convince us to become an exclusive partner because of the ‘significant benefits’ of doing so.
-In a meeting with them earlier in the year on this very topic the ‘significant benefits’ amounted to not being bumped to an even higher commission fee for being non-exclusive and actually getting the marketing you would expect for paying the commission fee in the first place.
+Deliveroo is understandably worried and has asked for a conference call with us to try to convince us to become an exclusive partner because of the ‘significant benefits’ of doing so.
+In a meeting with them earlier in the year on this very topic, the ‘significant benefits’ amounted to not being bumped to an even higher commission fee for being non-exclusive and actually getting the marketing you would expect for paying the commission fee in the first place.

 The subtext was that by being non-exclusive you actually had a downgraded marketing experience: we were told that Deliveroo had to be ‘cautious’ how they marketed non-exclusive restaurants.
 Immediately after our meeting where we declined the ‘offer’ our sales did drop around 40%.
 We complained about this apparent differential treatment and sales volumes resumed.
 This proves that their ‘caution’ is generally unfounded and while they may lose a few customers to other platforms, they will still retain the majority which is a win-win.